-The differences between substance addiction vs. process addiction are substantial.
+The differences between substance addiction and process addiction are substantial.
 Most people have never heard the term “process addiction” and erroneously assume it is the same as substance addiction.
-Here is what you need to know about substance addiction vs. process addiction.
+The truth is that there are some substantial differences between substance and process addictions.
+The Right Step is here to help you understand what you need to know about substance addiction vs. process addiction.

 What Is a Substance Addiction?

-You’ve probably heard of substance abuse and addiction before.
-You may have even heard of related terms like tolerance, dependence and withdrawal.
-According to the National Institute on Drug Abuse, addiction is “a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.”
-Addictions are common among people who use substances such as prescription opioids, heroin, methamphetamines, cocaine, PCP, ecstasy and alcohol, to name just a few.
 While many people debate whether addiction is a brain disease, addiction experts consider it as such because chronic substance abuse actually changes the structure and function of the brain.
-Many substance abusers develop a dependence to their drug of choice, which occurs when that drug is required in order for the brain to produce essential neurotransmitters and chemicals.
+Many substance abusers develop a dependence on their drug of choice.
+This occurs when that drug is required in order for the brain to produce essential neurotransmitters and chemicals.
 When a person who has become dependent on a drug suddenly stops using, he or she may go into withdrawal.
 Withdrawal symptoms are a result of the body struggling to function without the drug.

 What Is a Process Addiction?

 Process addictions, also referred to as behavioral addictions, are substantially different from substance addictions.
 Unlike substance addictions, process addictions do not involve drugs.
 Rather, a person who suffers from a process addiction is addicted to a particular behavior or set of behaviors.
 Common process addictions include gambling addiction, overeating, internet addiction, compulsive exercising, sex addiction, and shopping addiction.